-Denver's drinking water comes from rivers, lakes, streams, reservoirs and springs fed by high-quality mountain snow runoff.
-Denver Water's supply is 100% surface water that originates in sources throughout 3,100 square miles of watersheds on both sides of the Continental Divide.
+Denver's drinking water comes from rivers, lakes, streams, reservoirs and springs fed by high-quality mountain snowmelt.
+Denver Water's supply is 100% surface water that covers about 4,000 square miles of watersheds on both sides of the Continental Divide.